isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

  `swap` is widely used in ways that are assumed never to fail and programs cannot easily be written to work correctly in the presence of a failing `swap`.
-The The standard-library containers and algorithms will not work correctly if a swap of an element type fails.
+The standard-library containers and algorithms will not work correctly if a swap of an element type fails.

 ##### Example, bad